-Subtilia Ranch is located in southern British Columbia, near a small town called Princeton, where we breed certified 100% Full Blood Wagyu.
+Subtilia Ranch is located in southern British Columbia, near a small town called Princeton, where we breed certified 100% REAL Wagyu.

 Intense marbling is one of the great genetic benefits of the Wagyu cattle and one of the reasons why Wagyu beef is regarded as the finest, most exclusive beef produced in the world.

 All our Wagyu are raised on the ranch and nurtured on the pastures around the ranch house.
 We run a small size operation where we like to give the animals a good and healthy life.

 Our cows and calves graze on natural- and (sub) irrigated pastures.
 Our steers are grazed on the pastures till they are 12 -14 months old, then they will be 'finished' at the ranch on a specialized Wagyu feeding program to even further stimulate the marbeling.
 This custom made all natural feeding program is build up in multiple phases where the steers get a specific menu of grains, vitamines, all natural minerals and roughage.

 The steers will be harvested at an age of 30 to 34 months old.

 We personally hand feed the steers their special menu 2 times a day, to be able to closely monitor their wellbeing and growth.

 Subtilia Ranch is dedicated to growing the highest quality REAL Full Blood Wagyu without using any hormones or antibiotics in an environment without stress and pressure.

 We produce a limited number of REAL Full Blood Wagyu per annum for beef.
 We are proud to work together with some of the finest and best restaurants in British Columbia whom serve our REAL Full Blood Wagyu beef.